-MCD OUTCOME COMPONENT SCHOOL PLAN 8.
+MCD OUTCOME COMPONENT SCHOOL PLAN Federal Court requirement MCD Outcomes (to be woven among others) Extended school year services shall be limited to the services, determined by the IEP team, that are required to assist a student in maintaining the skills at risk of regression or for students with severe disabilities to attain the critical skills or self-sufficiency goals essential to the student's continued progress.
+If the student requires ESY services to receive a FAPE, the school will develop an IEP for the student that includes ESY services.
+If the IEP team determines that a student is not eligible for ESY, the student may be referred to the general education summer/intersession program.
+1. Statewide Assessments (ELA) 2.
+Statewide Assessments (ELA) 3.
+Graduation Rate 4.
+Completion Rate 5.
+Reduction of Suspension 6.
+LRE 7.
+A. LRE: SLD, SLI, OHI 8.
+LRE: MD, OI 8.
 Home School 9.
 Individual Transition Plan 10.
 Timely Completion of Evaluations 11.
 Complaint Response Time 12.
 Informal Dispute Resolution 13.
 Delivery of Special Education Services 14.
 Parent Participation at IEP Meetings 15.
 Timely Completion of IEP translations 16.
 Qualified Special Education Teachers 17.
-Behavioral Support Plans for students with Autism or Emotional Disturbance All Professional Development Comprehensive Evaluation of African American Students Identified with Emotional Disturbance All teachers will receive support in understanding their roles in the RTI process, inclusion practices, and disability types through professional development designed and led by the special education staff and RTI team.
+Behavioral Support Plans for students with Autism or Emotional Disturbance 2.
+Comprehensive Evaluation of African American Students Identified with Emotional Disturbance All Professional Development All teachers will receive support in understanding their roles in the RTI process, inclusion practices, and disability types through professional development designed and led by the special education staff and RTI team.
 Also, Special educators and general educators will have common planning time designated for collaboration.
 Professional development time will be designated for professionals to learn about best practices for collaboration, co-teaching, and consultation.

-Outcomes 6, 8, 16 Staffing/Opera tions Teacher recruitment procedures are: Credential verification and monitoring will be handled by the administrator SRHS #8 Schools Collaborative will comply with district and state laws regarding student to teacher ratios.
+MCD OUTCOME COMPONENT SCHOOL PLAN Outcomes 6, 8, 16 Staffing/Opera tions Teacher recruitment procedures are: Credential verification and monitoring will be handled by the administrator SRHS #8 Small Schools Collaborative will comply with district and state laws regarding student to teacher ratios.
 An SA will handle the scheduling of IEPs on the IEP calendar.
-Any specialized equipment will be purchased or rented by To ensure compliant health standards and protocols, SRHS #8 Schools Collaborative will comply with all required mandates for CPR, etc. Fiscal AS a group of internal applicants, the SRHS #8 Pilot Schools Collaborative's special education program including faculty, staff, special programs such as ESY, will be funded by LAUSD, and will be operated in consultation with LAUSD.
+Any specialized equipment will be purchased or rented by To ensure compliant health standards and protocols, SRHS #8 Small Schools Collaborative will comply with all required mandates for CPR, etc. Fiscal As a group of internal applicants, the SRHS #8 Small Schools Collaborative's special education program including faculty, staff, special programs such as ESY, will be funded by LAUSD, and will be operated in consultation with LAUSD.
+Outcome 14 Parent Participation We consider parents and guardians to be valuable asset.
+With that in mind, letters will be sent home asking parents for the best time of day that works for them.
+Also, the case carrier will call parents/guardians to inform of them of IEPs and request that they complete a questionnaire regarding their child.
+Notifications of letters will be managed and tracked on Welligent to verify that the school has made three attempts prior to holding the meeting.
+Parents will also receive information and training from the special education department regarding special education services in the parent center.